houqp/pyh3c/README.md

     emerge pypcap dpkt libdnet argparse

-When you emerge libdnet, remember to have python use flag turn on (It's turned on by default).
+When you emerge libdnet, remember to have python use flag turned on (It's turned on by default).

 Sorry for coming along with lots of dependencies. :-( I will clean this up when I have time.